malishav/OSCOAP/draft-selander-ace-object-security.md

 * To prevent information leakage, Uri-Path and Uri-Query SHALL be encrypted.
 As a consequence, if Proxy-Uri is used, those parts of the URI SHALL be removed from the Proxy-Uri.
 The CoAP Options Uri-Host, Uri-Port, Proxy-Uri, and Proxy-Scheme SHALL neither be encrypted, nor integrity protected (cf. protection of request URI in {{AAD}}).

-* The other CoAP options listed in {{protected-coap-options}} SHALL be encrypted and integrity protected.
+* The other CoAP options SHALL be encrypted and integrity protected.

+A summary of which options are encrypted or integrity protected is shown in
+{{protected-coap-options}}.

 ~~~~~~~~~~~
 +----+---+---+---+---+----------------+--------+--------+---+---+---+